 Example: Users can look at the current National Weather Service forecast for extreme flooding, then add census layers to view at-risk vulnerable populations and infrastructure locations, such as individuals with disabilities and the location and size of mobile home parks.

 Analysis tools allow users to identify infrastructure within a defined area and calculate population counts.
 Users can also download data from RAPT for further analysis.

-Reviews how to access the infrastructure and hazard data layers as well as how to identify the sources of all data layers.
+Reviews how to access the infrastructure data layers as well as how to identify the sources of all data layers.
 Demonstrates how to visualize the data on the map as well as download the data using the attribute table.

 Reviews the different available basemap options and where different basemaps may be useful for different types of analysis.
 Covers the Draw, Print, and Measurement tools available in the Toolbox as well as how to add a data layer.

 Describes how to use the Incident Analysis Tool, including how to set buffer zones and look at infrastructure information within that zone.
 Shows you how to use the Summarize Selected Indicators.

 Provides an overview of how to use the query tool to see all the census tracts in a county or state.
 The second query tool help identify hospitals by trauma level.